 The reason salespeople have gotten a bad rap is that some have answered that question without really taking the buyer’s needs into account.
 Instead, they’ve steered people toward the product that’s right for the salesperson to sell, not for the buyer to buy.

-Here’s a self-selection tool from Rancilio Group — a client who sells high-tech coffee machines.
+Here’s a self-selection tool from Rancilio Group — a business that sells high-tech coffee machines.
 Buyers can click through to find the best option for their needs.

 But Marcus, what if our self-selection tool counsels them toward a product we don’t offer?

 At my swimming pool company, we only sell and install fiberglass pools.
 We think fiberglass is a great option for most backyards.
-However, there are circumstances where a concrete pool would be a better choice.
+But it's not best for everyone.
+There are circumstances where a concrete pool would be a better choice.
 (For instance, if they want it highly customized or bigger than a certain size.)

 If we tried to convince those people that they actually wanted fiberglass, they’d likely end up with buyer’s remorse, which benefits no one.